 The command processor creates the event.
 Since we reject commands whenever the vehicle has already been assigned, this case should not arise here so we log that as an error:

-The event applier simply sets the
+The event applier simply sets the vehicle field:

 The two remaining commands in our simplified description of a ride lifecycle are

 CompleteRide, which describe passenger pickup and dropoff respectively.
 The corresponding definitions are given below:

 Notice above how we could recycle errors common to multiple commands by making them extend multiple reply types.